PingOne Advanced Identity Cloud

 In delegation, the client has two tokens:

-• A subject token obtained with the user’s authorization.
+• A subject token obtained with the end user’s authorization.

-• An actor token obtained for itself or a user it represents.
+• An actor token obtained for itself or the end user it represents.

 The client exchanges both tokens for a new token it can use to access the protected resource.